-TeamWalking is owned and operated by Mark Reid, an acclaimed outdoor writer and experienced Mountain Leader.
+TeamWalking is owned and operated by Mark Reid, an acclaimed outdoor writer, experienced Mountain Leader & Fellow of the Royal Geographical Society.
 Mark loves the outdoors and wants to share his passion with you.
-When you book with TeamWalking you are not just booking Mark to take you on a walk, you are booking 22 years of professional outdoor experience!
+When you book with TeamWalking you are not just booking Mark to take you on a walk, you are booking over 26 years of professional outdoor experience!

 Fully qualified & very experienced Mountain Leaders

 Since 1997, Mark Reid has walked over 28,000 miles of footpaths

 Mark has written 17 walking guidebooks, and has exceptional local knowledge

 Mark Reid holds the following qualifications and National Governing Body awards:

 BA (Hons) Geography, University of Lancaster